Kiran to lay foundation for the Rs. 785 crore High Level Canal Project

 The total length of the canal system under this project is 59 kms with gravity canals extending for 37 kms and conveyance canals for 22 kms.
 There will be a total of eight lifts and seven reservoirs along the route.

 District Collector B. Sridhar said that the high level canal was aimed at ushering in the overall socio-economic development of the region with immense scope to be created in employment generation, fisheries, poultry, horticulture and so on.
 This is in addition to the increased production in agriculture.

-For acquiring lands for the project and for construction works, the government has already released Rs.
+Towards acquiring the lands necessary for the project and for construction works, the government has already released Rs.
 133 crore.
-Once completed, the project is expected to fulfil the dream of the people of upland areas in the district to witness agricultural growth and prosperity.
+Once completed, the project is expected to fulfil the long-cherished dream of the people of upland areas in the district to witness agricultural growth and prosperity.